phil-opp/blog_os/blog/content/post/10-double-faults.md

 [when switching to long mode]: {{% relref "02-entering-longmode.md#the-global-descriptor-table" %}}

-We start by creating a new `interrupts::gdt` submodule:
+We start by creating a new `interrupts::gdt` submodule.
+For that we need to rename the `src/interrupts.rs` file to `src/interrupts/mod.rs`.
+Then we can create a new submodule:

 ```rust
 // in src/interrupts/mod.rs